miscounting/RewardBot/README.md

 ### Install
 RewardBot is written in NodeJs.
 You'll need to install NodeJs and Python (2 or 3).

-Then create a ./resources/.env file containing:
-> TWITCHUSER=yourchannelname
+Then edit the a ./resources/.env file so that it contains your channel name and an oauth token.
+To create the OAUTH token you can use https://twitchapps.com/tmi/

 ## Configure